-At the RegTech Convention you can expect distinguished key note speakers and discussion participants from central banks, supervisory authorities, banks and insurers as well as other industry experts.
-The following guest speakers have already confirmed their participation:
+At the RegTech Convention, distinguished key note speakers and discussion participants from central banks, supervisory authorities, banks and insurers as well as other industry experts were presenting.

 Werner Bier is Deputy Director General Statistics in the European Central Bank.
 He is overseeing i. a.
 Analytical Credit and Master Data, the Banks’ Integrated Reporting Dictionary, the Integrated Reporting Framework, the Centralised Securities Database, Securities Holdings, Benchmark Rates and Banking Supervision Data.

 Dirk Broeders (1969) is a Senior Strategy Advisor at the Supervisory Policy Division of De Nederlandsche Bank.
 He is also a Finance Professor at the School of Business and Economics of Maastricht University.

 Radu has joined EBA in December 2017 as Head of IT.
 Prior to that he held CIO/COO roles in the Private sector in Financial Services, Banking and Insurance Broking industries with a broad experience and keen interest in IT Strategy, Change and Business Transformation.

 Markus Cevela is Head of Group Data and Reporting Governance at Erste Group Bank AG, focusing on data- and reporting governance, group reporting strategy, BIC-network and data and reporting processes, among other topics.

 As a Deputy Director General, Information Systems, Magí Clavé focuses on leading a number of strategic initiatives such as ECB IT mobile, ECB digitalisation, Big Data and Data Centres as well as Business Continuity Strategy.

 Stephen is responsible for operational elements of the Guernsey Financial Services Commission, chairs the Project Steering Committee and sits as an Independent Chair on Risk Governance Panels.